LiarPrincess/Violet/Scripts/compiler_dump_test/README.md

 # What is this?

-Helper for creating unit tests for compiler.
+Helper for creating unit tests for the compiler.

 # Examples

 Input:
 ```py
 a = 2